ASUS-AICS/LibMultiLabel/README.md

 ## Environments
 - Python: 3.7+
-- CUDA: 10.2 (if training neural network by GPU)
+- CUDA: 10.2 (if training neural networks by GPU)
 - Pytorch 1.8+

 If you have a different version of CUDA, go to the [website](https://pytorch.org/) for the detail of PyTorch installation.